cjbackman/cjbackman.com/content/on/mutation-testing.md

 });
 ```

 If re-run our unit tests, including this new case, we catch the bug.
 After fixing the bug and re-running the mutation tests as well we get a code coverage and mutation score of 100%.
-A word of caution though, 100% mutation score is rarely feasible in a large codebase, for reasons we explore next.
+In summary, mutation testing allows us to:

+- Measure the effectiveness of our tests at a granular level.​
+- Provide insights about gaps in our test suite and how to improve it.​
+- Indirectly contribute to better code quality by making tests more comprehensive.​

+However, as always, there are also some drawbacks.
+We'll explore those next.

-### Don't aim for 100% mutation score
+### Don't aim for a 100% mutation score

 - Why not aim for 100%?
 Tricky mutators

-- Other downsides of mutation testing
+Cons

+- Misleading Some mutations might be equivalent to the original program, aka equivalent mutants, leading to false positives.​
+- Some mutations are doomed to always be killed, aka incompetent mutants, and are thus not contributing any valuable information.​
+- Mutation testing can be time-consuming and computationally expensive due to the large number of mutants.​
+- There is additional complexity of having to juggle yet another framework.

-So, what do Ninja Turtles, X-Men and effective tests have in common? *Mutants*, and while they probably won't save the world, they might save you from dropping that next bug into production.
+So, what do Ninja Turtles, X-Men and effective tests have in common? *Mutants*, and while they probably won't save the world, they might save you from shipping that next bug into production.

+## Glossary

 Mutation testing glossary